Original page created on 07/06/2023; last modified on 08/06/2023.

 Simply consult the list.
 Be careful: don’t take them out of their perforated strip packaging until the last moment!

-Assortment, from l. to r. and from h. to b.: diodes, rectifiers, resistors, LEDs and a through-hole capacitor.
+Assortment, from left to right and from top to bottom: diodes, rectifiers, resistors, LEDs and a through-hole capacitor.

 It’s not always clear which direction the diodes and LEDs are mounted.